Business Solutions

 The Role of NFPA in Reducing Risk and Liability

 Think of the NFPA not as a rulebook, but as a “global safety referee.”
-For over a century, NFPA has set the benchmark for fire safety standards worldwide.
+For over a century, the National Fire Protection Association has set the benchmark for fire safety standards worldwide.
 Their codes are written in blood—meaning many were developed in response to past tragedies to ensure they never happen again.
 Adopting these standards shields your facility from liability and, more importantly, protects your most valuable assets: your patients and your people.

 Quick Glance: The 2026 Essential 12 Checklist